Midcontinent Rift System: Natural resources

 The Michigan Copper Country in the Upper Peninsula and Isle Royale contains major native copper deposits in Keweenawan-age rocks associated with the rift.
 A copper mining industry was developed in Precolumbian times, reactivated in the 1840s and continued for more than a century.
 Some low-grade copper and nickel deposits, among the largest in the world, also exist in the Duluth Complex north of the lake.
 Once thought to be uneconomic to mine, these deposits have attracted renewed interest from resource companies.

+White hydrogen

+White hydrogen could be found or produced in the Mid-continental Rift System at scale for a renewable hydrogen economy.
+Water could be pumped down to hot iron-rich rock to produce hydrogen and the hydrogen could be extracted.